 Accessorized Fulani Braids

 There are lots of ways of how to do Fulani braids and how to accessorize them, as well.
 It can be a heavy beaded composition placed at the ends or a strategic design; it’s totally up to you.
+Moreover, you can create a fusion of modern and ethnic styles by embellishing your hair with different accessories.

 Wavy Fulani Braids Styling With Beads